As indie software developers, sometimes the only type of testing we do is developer testing. And we all know that can be less than optimal ;]

 If you just need a couple beta testers for your app, a beta signup form is probably overkill.
 But there are several advantages of having a beta signup form:

 - It makes it easier to have multiple rounds of testing.
-Sometimes you might want to go through multiple rounds of testing for your app, which is useful to avoid burnout of beta testers are you make upgrades & improvements.
+Sometimes you might want to go through multiple rounds of testing for your app, which is useful to avoid burnout of beta testers as you make upgrades & improvements.
 By having a beta signup form, testers can sign up anytime and you can send invites as you’re ready.

 - It allows you to ask questions to the beta testers.
 When people sign up to beta test, you have a chance to ask them some questions that might help you decide who to invite.
 For example, in my case I wanted to make sure both Game Masters and Players tried out Battle Map before launch to get both perspectives.